 Effective May 11, 2020, Texas State Technical College exercises the exceptions under the Coronavirus Aid, Relief, and Economic Security Act (CARES Act for courses the student does not complete, including pass/fail courses the student does not complete.
-Per the CARES Act, "[I]n determining whether a student is maintaining satisfactory academic progress...an institution of higher education may, as a result of a qualifying emergency, exclude from the quantitative component of the calculation any attempted credits that were not completed by such student without requiring an appeal by such student."
-As a result, pass/no pass courses will be ignored from Spring 2020 SAP calculations and those courses taken during the Spring 2020 term will not count towards subsequent SAP calculations.
-Courses that are dropped or not completed due to COVID-19 related circumstances during the Spring 2020 term will not be counted as either attempted or completed courses for purposes of determining quantitative progress, which includes both maximum time frame and pace calculations; and those courses taken during the Spring 2020 term will not count towards subsequent SAP calculations.
+Per the CARES Act, "[I]n determining whether a student is maintaining satisfactory academic progress, an institution of higher education may, as a result of a qualifying emergency, exclude from the quantitative component of the calculation any attempted credits that were not completed by such student without requiring an appeal by such student."
+As a result, pass/no pass courses will be ignored from Spring 2020 to Summer 2021 SAP calculations and those courses taken during the Spring 2020 through Summer 2021 terms will not count toward subsequent SAP calculations.
+Courses that are dropped or not completed due to COVID-19 related circumstances during the Spring 2020 through Summer 2021 terms will not be counted as either attempted or completed courses for purposes of determining quantitative progress, which includes both maximum time frame and pace calculations; and those courses taken during the Spring 2020 through Summer 2021 terms will not count toward subsequent SAP calculations.
 Since TSTC temporarily ceased operations during the Spring 2020 term for COVID-19 related reasons, the college exercises the exception to consider all dropped and incomplete courses to be for COVID-19 related circumstances.